ISSUIUC/Solid_Propulsion/README.md

 Starting a new codebase usually means transitioning from a nonworking prototype to a minimum viable product very rapidly.
 We discourage committing anything until the codebase is in a working state, as zealously logging changes in Git when the code is in such a state of flux hinders productivity.

+## Naming Pull Requests
+Prefix your pull requests with the type of branch you've created followed by a short description.
+EG, for a branch named `cad/add-aim9-sidewinder-missile-launcher`, name your pull request `CAD: add AIM-9 sidewinder missile support`.